MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ```command
 C:\> mkdir C:\codeql-home
 ```
+2. Refer to [Windows Driver Developer Supplemental Tools](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools) for the latest information on the current version of the CodeQL tools.

-2. Navigate to the Github [CodeQL Download Page](https://github.com/github/codeql-cli-binaries/releases/tag/v2.4.6)
+3. Navigate to the Github [CodeQL Download Page](https://github.com/github/codeql-cli-binaries/releases/) for the required release.
-3. Download version **2.4.6** of the zip file if you are certifying a driver for the Windows Hardware Compatibility Program in 2021.
+4. Download the zip file if you are certifying a driver for the Windows Hardware Compatibility Program.
 For example for 64 bit Windows "codeql-win64.zip".
-4. Unzip the codeql folder in the zip file to a directory, for example,  `C:\codeql-home\codeql\`.
+5. Unzip the codeql folder in the zip file to a directory, for example,  `C:\codeql-home\codeql\`.
-5. Confirm that the CodeQL command works by displaying the help.
+6. Confirm that the CodeQL command works by displaying the help.

 ```command
 C:\codeql-home\codeql\>codeql --help